sanjay9616/data-structure-and-alogrithms/Linked List/README.md

 **<a href="" alt="">5.
 Header Linked List:</a>**
 A header node is a special node that is found at the beginning of the list.
 A list that contains this type of node, is called the header-linked list.
 This type of list is useful when information other than that found in each node is needed.

+**Advantages of Linked Lists**

+**1. Dynamic Size:** Linked lists can grow or shrink dynamically, as memory allocation is done at runtime. </br>
+**2. Insertion and Deletion:** Adding or removing elements from a linked list is efficient, especially for large lists. </br>
+**3. Flexibility:** Linked lists can be easily reorganized and modified without requiring a contiguous block of memory. </br>

+**Disadvantages of Linked Lists**

+**1. Random Access:** Unlike arrays, linked lists do not allow direct access to elements by index.
+Traversal is required to reach a specific node. </br>
+**2. Extra Memory:** Linked lists require additional memory for storing the pointers, compared to arrays. </br>

 <h2><a href="https://github.com/sanjay9616/data-structure-and-alogrithms/blob/master/README.md"> 🔙 Back</a></h2>